 Why Do We Need To Repot?

 The answer to this is pretty simple.
 Why do we need to buy bigger shoes when our feet grow?
 So they fit!
-This is exactly the same for plants.
+This is exactly the same for Houseplants.
 A misconception is to plant your plant into a really big pot to save the time every year.
 But, this is the same situation as us with our shoes.
 If your size 5 shoes are getting too small would you buy a size 10?
 No, just one size up.
 A size 6 will do the job.

 The Problems With Not Repotting?

 There can be a few problems with not repotting your plant that can lead to the slow decline of your plants health.
 If repotting is a task you're putting off, don't worry your plant will not die overnight and it will most likely be okay for a while.
 One of the main problems is your plants roots will become overcrowded and root bound in the pot.
 This will limit the growth of your plant and can even cause your plant to start dropping leaves and showing signs of poor health.
 A smaller pot will also dry out a lot quicker during the summer as well, requiring a lot more watering and care.
-Finally, repotting your plant is a great way to add new nutrients to the soil without using fertiliser.
+Finally, repotting your Houseplant is a great way to add new nutrients to the soil without using fertiliser.

 When Should I Repot My Houseplant?